hs-duesseldorf/grundlagen-der-informatik-4/README.md

 ### Possible result

-*Note: (feel free to adapt and improve the design or add more buttons)*
+*Note: (feel free to adapt and improve the design, add more buttons or use css to improve the styling)*

 ![](images/calc.gif)